AY2425S2-CS2113-T12-2/tp/docs/UserGuide.md

 Example:

 ```
-update-book Great Gatsby new/ The Great Gatsby
+update-title Great Gatsby new/ The Great Gatsby
 ```

 Expected Outcome: